 Statutes of limitations set time limits on how long you have to file a lawsuit or how long the state has to prosecute someone for a crime.
 These time limits vary from state to state and depend on the individual legal claim or crime.
 The time period begins on the date the crime or other incident occurs, and once the time period expires, the lawsuit cannot be filed and the defendant cannot be prosecuted.
 According to Wisconsin Statute 893.57, the statute of limitations for battery is 3 years.
 This means that you cannot be charged with misdemeanor battery for a fight you were involved in more than 3 years ago.

-Penalties for Misdemeanor Battery in Wisconsin
+Legal Defenses for Misdemeanor Battery

 Penalties for Felony Battery in Wisconsin